 Zoom lenses are undoubtedly the most popular because they allow you a great variety of compositions, being able to change the focal length without changing the lens.

 Being self-taught photographers and beginner photographers, my advice is to start with this type of lenses.
 I would suggest you to wait to buy prime lenses until you feel ready since they are quite expensive.

 To start landscape photography, the basic lens your camera is sold with will be more than enough.
 I just tell you that all the photos I have taken so far have been taken with an 18-55mm.
-This is a kit lens and is design to basically do a little bit of everything, included landscape photos.
+This is a kit lens and is designed to basically do a little bit of everything, including landscape photos.

 The more experienced you become, the more you can evaluate whether to switch to prime lenses.
 The advantage of these is that they tend to have a larger maximum aperture.
 And since landscape photos require the use of small apertures to have a greater depth of field, the advantage is obvious.

 Then there are the wide-angle lenses which are generally those most associated with landscape photography or better with architecture photography because they are able to cover a wide angle of view.
-In my opinion, for a beginner photographer, this kind of lenses are not suitable because they require certain technical knowledge.
+In my opinion, for a beginner photographer, these kinds of lenses are not suitable because they require certain technical knowledge.